-- Only take marked company cabs.
-In China it’s common to see ordinary drivers ask you where you are going when you hail a cab.
+- Only take officially-marked cabs.
+In China, it’s common to see ordinary drivers ask you where you are going when you hail a cab.
 These are known as “black taxis”.
-While generally safe, illegal taxis are more likely to cheat you with increased fees whereas marked cabs almost always have standard rates.
+While generally safe, these unofficial taxis are more likely to cheat you with increased fees whereas marked cabs almost always have standard rates.

 - On the note of standard rates, make sure your taxi driver starts the meter so you will be fairly charged.
 The meter is controlled by pushing down the “free for hire” sign on the car dashboard.

 - Have small bills available to avoid awkward situations where a driver cannot give you change.
 Trying to pay an 8 RMB fare with a 100 RMB bill is annoying to most taxi drivers and an invitation to be given fake currency in return.
 And if you’re not familiar with what real Chinese renminbi looks and feels like, it’s easy to get scammed like this.

 In the early morning or evening, taxis may be hard to find with rush hour.
 Similarly, in lesser populated areas, the chances of hailing a taxi can be close to zero.
 For these situations, you may be stuck having to take an illegal taxi.

 Here are my China travel safety tips for taking illegal taxis: